 Learning days usually fall in one or two-day blocks, about a month apart.
 You can use your grant to cover travel costs.

 You can choose your nearest location when you apply.
-The locations for 2020 are likely to be:

 What if I have accessibility needs, or cannot afford travel or childcare?